havran/ckeditor5-fe-color-plugin/README.md

 # CKEditor5 FE Color

 Provides custom color palettes and color configuration for CKEditor 5 in Drupal.
+Lot of inspiration, how to do things, is taken from repo https://github.com/CuBoulder/ucb_ckeditor_plugins/tree/main

+Thank you!

 ## INTRODUCTION